engr101staff/engr101matlab/_sources/iteration/mixed_up_code.rst

     :practice: T

     On the last day of every year, we count down the seconds before the new year arrives.
-    Write the a program which prints out a countdown from 10 to 1 and then prints out "Happy New Year!".
+    Write a program which prints out a countdown from 10 to 1 and then prints out "Happy New Year!".
     -----
     int main() {